GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A new idea comes suddenly and in a rather intuitive way.
-But intuition is nothing but the outcome of earlier intellectual experience.
+> ### Are you quite sure that all those bells and whistles, all those wonderful facilities of your so called powerful programming languages, belong to the solution set rather than the problem set?
 >
-> ~ *Albert Einstein*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts